Crossroad of Civilizations

 Afternoon We visit the Chouara Tannery and marvel at the many dye-filled stone pots and the men at work still using centuries-old techniques.
 Next, admire the intricate zellij tilework of the 14th-century Al Attarine Madrasa before heading over to the Mellah (old Jewish quarter and cemetery) in Fes el Jdid.
 If there’s time, we visit Ville Nouvelle to discover the dramatic change in architecture (French).

-Evening Optional outing to local hookah lounge with shisha and belly dancing
+Evening Dinner on your own.
+Optional outing to local hookah lounge with shisha and belly dancing

 Morning We start the day bright and early and travel south toward Merzouga.
 This is the longest ride on this tour but very interesting and with beautiful scenery and many stops.
 First, Along the way, we climb up and over the Col du Zad pass through the cedar forests of the Middle Atlas mountains.
 Enjoy sightings of the local Barbary Macaque monkeys before stopping for lunch in Midelt (the “apple city”).